 Rum is broadly defined by the Alcohol Tax & Trade Bureau (TTB) as:

-Many consumers and bartenders alike are surprised to hear that only ~2% of the world’s rum is distilled from sugarcane juice while the lion’s share of rum production comes from molasses, the byproduct of refining sugar.
-This creates two vastly different types of rum at the core: rum from sugarcane juice, often referred to as “agricole” (French for agriculture), and rum from molasses, commonly described as “traditional” rum.
-Rum styles run the gamut even within these disparate distillates, giving credence to the argument that terroir can indeed exist in a spirit and allowing for the further categorization of rum.
+Many consumers and bartenders alike are surprised to hear that only ~2% of the world’s rum is distilled from sugarcane juice while the lion’s share of production comes from molasses, the byproduct of refining sugar.
+This creates two vastly different categories: rum from sugarcane juice, often referred to as “agricole” (French for agriculture), and rum from molasses, commonly described as “traditional” rum.
+Styles run the gamut even within these disparate distillates, giving credence to the argument that terroir can indeed exist in a spirit and allowing for the further categorization.

 How does this chemical compound affect the final product?
 Aroma and flavor!
 These chemicals impart fruity flavors like Gros Michel banana, butterscotch, caramel, as well as petrol-tinged scents.
 When it comes to the funk, Rum Fire is the funkiest—with an average flavor-building fermentation time of almost two weeks—and comes in hot at 126 proof.
 As many bartenders can attest, Rum Fire is also a sight to behold.